Freshman Application Instructions

 - List of your high school activities and/or work experiences, indicating any leadership positions held

 Learn more about how to submit your supporting documentation items here.

 Special Program Information

-Exceptional Educational Opportunities/Educational Opportunities Fund (EEO/EOF): This program provides access to higher education to educationally and financially disadvantaged students, as defined by the Commission on Higher Education, Educational Opportunity Fund.
+Educational Opportunities Fund (EOF): This program provides access to higher education to educationally and financially disadvantaged students, as defined by the Commission on Higher Education, Educational Opportunity Fund.
 Students are admitted via an alternate admission category and are eligible to receive a state-funded Educational Opportunity Fund (EOF) grant.
-If you are interested in applying for this program, please complete the application instructions above (selecting EEO/EOF when completing the online application).
-For additional information about EEO/EOF, click here.
+If you are interested in applying for this program, please complete the application instructions above (selecting EOF when completing the online application).
+For additional information about EOF, click here.

-Spanish Speaking Program (SSP): The Spanish Speaking Program (SSP) was established in 1972 as an initiative to provide access to higher education to Limited English Proficient (LEP) students.
+SUPERA - Spanish Speaking Program: was established in 1972 as an initiative to provide access to higher education to Limited English Proficient (LEP) students.
 Through this program, the students are offered college courses in Spanish during the first two years of their curriculum.
-If you are interested in applying for this program, please complete the application instructions above (selecting SSP when completing the online application).
-For additional information about SSP, click here.
+If you are interested in applying for this program, please complete the application instructions above (selecting Spanish Speaking Program (Supera) when completing the online application).
+For additional information about Supera, click here.